mbernhard7/ToDoList/design.md

 Screen after renaming:

-User has changed "Text John" to "Text John about bank statements", and clicks save to move to next screen.
+User has changed "Text John" to "Text John about bank statements", and clicks done to move to next screen.

 ![Screenshot](./images/screenshots/screen11.jpg)